Find Trade Colleges

 On average, allied health graduates from Loma Linda University take out $24,436 in student loans while working on their Bachelor's Degree.

-Full Allied Health Professions at Loma Linda University Report
+Read full report on Allied Health Professions at Loma Linda University

 After completing their Bachelor's Degree, allied health graduates from SUNY Upstate Medical University carry an average student debtload of $16,983.

-A rank of #3 on this year’s list means University of Nebraska Medical Center is a great place for allied health professions students working on their bachelor’s degree.
-Located in the large city of Omaha, UNMC is a public school with a small student population.
+The excellent bachelor’s degree programs at University of Nebraska Medical Center helped the school earn the #3 place on this year’s ranking of the best allied health professions schools in the United States.
+Located in the city of Omaha, UNMC is a public college with a small student population.

 After completing their Bachelor's Degree, allied health graduates from UNMC carry an average student debtload of $10,390.